Probing four-fermion operators in the triple top production at future hadron colliders: Introduction

-Due to the interesting top quark properties, studying the four-fermion operators involving the top quark is also important.
+Due to the interesting properties of top quark, studying the four-fermion operators involving the top quark is also important.
 Ref.~\cite{DHondt:2018cww} constrained the four-top quark operators by studying the $t \bar{t} b \bar{b}$ signature at the LHC.
 Furthermore, single and pair top quark production data is used for finding the bounds on the four-top quark coefficients~\cite{Buckley:2015nca,Degrande:2010kt}.
+Moreover, four-top quark production has been utilized to probe four-top quark operators~\cite{Degrande:2010kt,CMS:1900mtx,Banelli:2020iau}.
+The ATLAS collaboration has searched for four-top quark production at $\sqrt{s} = 8$ TeV to probe four-top quark contact interactions~\cite{Aad:2015gdg,Aad:2015kqa}.
 The two top-two light quark and two top-two lepton operators have been studied in top pair production in the hadron and lepton colliders in Ref.~\cite{AguilarSaavedra:2010zi}.
 Also, the effect of four-fermion operators involving only one top quark in single top production and top decay width has been considered in this paper as well.
+Ref.~\cite{Brivio:2019ius,Hartland:2019bjb} have provided a comprehensive global analysis using the top quark LHC data to probe four-quark operators including two top-two light quark operator.
 The effect of the one top-light quarks operators on the polarization of single top quarks in the t-channel process at the LHC has been studied in Ref.~\cite{Aguilar-Saavedra:2017nik}.
-Moreover, by using the result of LHC searches for rare top decay $t \rightarrow Z j$, bounds on the operators involving one top-one light quark-leptons has been determined in Ref.~\cite{Chala:2018agk}.
+Moreover, by using the result of LHC searches for rare top decay $t \rightarrow Z j$, bounds on the operators involving one top-one light quark-leptons has been determined in Ref.~\cite{Fox:2007in, Durieux:2014xla, Chala:2018agk}.

-However, the four-fermion operators with three top and one light quarks have not received more attention, since hardly any experimental observables are sensitive to these operators.
+However, the four-fermion operators with three top and one light quarks have not received more attention, since hardly any experimental observables are sensitive to these operators~\cite{deBlas:2014mba}.
 In this paper, we explore this kind of four-fermion operators in three top quarks and three top quarks+jet productions in hadron colliders.
 The cross-section production of the triple top quarks at the hadron collider is small compared with other top quark production channels in the SM framework~\cite{Barger:2010uw}.
 The reason for this relatively small cross-section is the existence of b-quark in the initial state (most of the time) and the weak couplings in these processes.
 Since the beyond SM models can enhance the rate of triple top quark production, this signature can be valuable to show the effect of the new physics.

 Previously, the triple top production has been considered for exploring some beyond SM models~\cite{Barger:2010uw,Hou:2019gpn,Kohda:2017fkn,Han:2012qu}.
 For example in Ref.~\cite{Malekhosseini:2018fgp,Khanpour:2019qnw}, authors utilized the three top production for constraining the top quark flavor changing neutral couplings (FCNC) with the gluon, Higgs and Z boson, and photon.
 Moreover, this signature has been considered in Refs.~\cite{Cao:2019qrb} and \cite{Chen:2014ewl} for probing the contact interactions at the LHC with 13 and 14 TeV center-of-mass energies.